-When it comes to clothes, I’m a sucker for the word “cooling.”
-Last summer, I discovered a bestselling cooling bra from Soma Intimates and said goodbye to boob sweat.
-This summer, I decided to try Columbia’s cooling and bestselling PFG Freezer Dress.
+When it comes to clothes, I’m a sucker for anything that promises a “cooling” feature.
+A couple summers ago, I discovered a bestselling cooling bra and said goodbye to boob sweat (best fashion hack ever!).
+This summer, I aimed even higher in the comfort category and decided to try another bestseller: Columbia’s cooling PFG Freezer Dress.

-I noticed it retailed for $50 (some colors are even cheaper) and had racked up some rave reviews on Amazon.
+I noticed it retailed for $55 (some colors are even cheaper though) and had quite a few positive reviews on Amazon, which was intriguing for me.
 Still, I had more questions than answers when I ordered it.
-First of all, would it need to be stored in the freezer?
+First, would it need to be stored in the freezer?
 Second, what does PFG stand for, and would it be chic enough to be my go-to LBD?
-Most importantly, would it really keep me cool during a sweltering summer heatwave?
+Third, and most importantly, would it really keep me cool during a sweltering summer heat wave?

 From PFG to LBD